varnish/Varnish-Book/varnish_book.rst

    There are several different director selection methods available, they are: random, round-robin, fallback, and hash.
    The next backend to be selected depends on the selection method.
-   The simplest directors available are the *round-robin* and the *random* director.
+   You can specify the timeout before unsued backend connections are closed by setting the ``backend_idle_timeout`` parameter.
+   How to tune this and other parameters is further explained in the `Tuning`_ section.

    A *round-robin* director takes only a backend list as argument.
    This director type picks the first backend for the first request, then the second backend for the second request, and so on.